 2- Whether or not your school’s football team is frequently on national TV.

-According to the VAESE study, dues-paying alumni organizations thrive the most in large institutions, particularly those associated with the Power 5 conferences.
+According to the VAESE study, dues-paying alumni organizations are most successful at large institutions, particularly those associated with the Power 5 conferences.
 These conferences include the ACC, Big Ten, Big 12, Pac 12 (or whatever is left of it), and SEC, along with notable independents like UMass, Army, and Notre Dame.

 Unfortunately, for non-Power 5 conference schools, achieving success in dues-paying programs is quite rare.
 The data paints a clear picture of the differences between large schools with such programs and the rest.